 At Jessup, we want to make the admissions process for our online degree programs as simple as possible.
-While the various online programs have individual admissions requirements, our general requirements are simple: Submit official copies of your high school and undergraduate transcripts and your SAT or ACT scores.
-Even though we don’t require a minimum GPA or standardized test scores for undergraduate programs, we still consider them.
+While the various online programs have individual admissions requirements, our general requirements are simple: Submit official copies of your high school and undergraduate transcripts, and if under 21 years of age, submit your SAT or ACT scores as well.

 Steps to Starting Your Education with Jessup Online